 Adam: It’s one of my favorite shows to co-host, and I love your introductions of the guests.
 Who do we have today?

-Ray: Well we have Francine Carter, and she is the founder, owner, and president of Action Coaching & Training, LLC, and she’s gonna share some life lessons.
-We’re gonna learn all about who you are and what you do in just a moment, Francine, so how are you?
+Ray: Well, we have Francine Carter, and she is the Founder, Owner, and President of Action Coaching & Training, LLC, and she’s going to share some life lessons.
+We’re going to learn all about who you are and what you do in just a moment Francine.
+So how are you?